prajwalom/personal-portfolio-website/README.md

 ## ✨ Features

 * **Responsive Design:** Optimized for seamless viewing across various devices, from desktops to mobile phones.
 * **Interactive Effects:** Features engaging visual elements like a custom cursor trail effect and loading animations to enhance user experience.
-(Based on commit messages)
 * **Modern UI/UX:** Designed with contemporary aesthetics and user-friendly navigation.
 * **Project Showcase:** Dedicated sections to highlight my key projects and work.
-(Assumed feature for a portfolio)
 * **Skill Overview:** Displays my technical skills and competencies.
-(Assumed feature for a portfolio)
 * **Contact Section:** Easy ways for visitors to get in touch.
-(Assumed feature for a portfolio)
 * **Dynamic Backgrounds/Visuals:** Incorporates engaging visual assets like video backgrounds (`blackhole.mp4`, `galaxy.mp4`) for a captivating presentation.

 ## 🚀 Technologies Used